-Girls follow many pathways into the juvenile justice system.
+In Florida, Black female students are disciplined at three times the rate of White female students (18% vs.6%).
+Public schools often impose harsher punishments against Black female students beginning in preschool, where they make up 20% of the population, but 54% of female preschoolers who receive one or more out of school suspensions.
+The school to prison pipeline puts girls of color on the path to intersect with the juvenile justice system.
+But, girls follow many pathways into the system.
 They are more likely than their male counterparts to enter the system for a lesser infraction or crime, or to be more harshly punished for even a minor probation violation.
 Girls in the juvenile justice system are more likely than boys to have been sexually and/or physically abused, have a history of running away and have a mental health issue.

 Recent research shows that there is a high proportion of unmet needs for all justice-involved girls before, during and after the time that they are in contact with the juvenile justice system.
 Girls who are developmentally challenged are especially underserved due to a lack of understanding and awareness coupled with a severe shortage of appropriate programs and supports.

-- Allocate recurring funding for Girls Matter: Continuity of Care Model: This proven model developed in NE Florida improves access to therapeutic services and advocacy within a continuity of care for girls who are on probation, in detention, in residential placement or transitioning back to the local community.
+- Allocate recurring funding for Girls Matter: Continuity of Care Model: This model improves access to therapeutic services and advocacy within a continuity of care for high risk girls already facing criminal justice involvement.

 - Invest in programs that are gender specific and address developmental disabilities: Gender specific programming, therapeutic service and aftercare for girls post-contact with the juvenile justice system will improve long-term outcomes.

 - Develop a Florida-based research capacity to introduce and spotlight issues, monitor progress and provide support of improved policy and practice.